cmu-delphi/delphi-epidata/docs/symptom-survey/problems.md

 ---
 title: Problems and Data Errors
-parent: COVID Trends and Impact Survey
+parent: COVID-19 Trends and Impact Survey
 nav_order: 8
 ---

 # Problems and Data Errors
 {: .no_toc}

-Given the scale of the COVID Trends and Impact Survey (CTIS), we occasionally encounter data errors or survey implementation problems that affect the interpretation of results.
+Given the scale of the COVID-19 Trends and Impact Survey (CTIS), we occasionally encounter data errors or survey implementation problems that affect the interpretation of results.
 All problems will be logged here.